btzy/website/admin/project-v15.md

 **During:**

-1. **Take note of your team to test and your _Tester ID_**.
-Both will be given to you by the teaching team (distributed via IVLE gradebook).
+1. **Take note of your team to test **.
+Team ID will be given to you by the teaching team (distributed via IVLE gradebook).
 1. **Download from IVLE all files** submitted by the team %%&nbsp;(i.e. jar file, User Guide, Developer Guide, and Project Portfolio Pages)%% ==into an empty folder==.
 1. **[~40 minutes] Test the product and report bugs**
    * Launch the jar file.
 Test it.